 1. Assess your potential adviser’s experience of the tax industry

 Chartered tax adviser status is nationally regarded as the gold standard of tax qualification in the UK.
-Our 57-strong team is made up of chartered tax advisers, chartered accountants, solicitors, technical experts and former-HMRC inspectors.
+Our 100+ strong team is made up of chartered tax advisers, chartered accountants, solicitors, sector specialists and former HMRC inspectors.
 This gives us a combined tax experience of more than 300 years.
 It’s all designed to give our clients confidence that their R&D tax credit claim is in safe, expert hands.

 Many branches of tax overlap.
 So a failure by your chosen adviser to understand the full landscape could lead to problems further down the line, or mean that you do not optimise your overall tax position.
 Because of this overlap, you may also find that your R&D tax credit consultant needs to work with your in-house tax expert or team, or other external advisers, such as your accountant.
 Are you confident they will be able to do this smoothly?
 It will be important that they can.

 And it is not just tax issues that R&D tax credits can have an impact on.
 R&D tax credits can affect, or be affected by, grants and other funding sources.
 So a holistic tax approach and broad understanding of the funding landscape is desirable.